grafana/alloy/docs/sources/reference/cli/_index.md

 # The {{% param "PRODUCT_ROOT_NAME" %}} command-line interface

-The `grafana-alloy` binary exposes a command-line interface with subcommands to perform various operations.
+The `alloy` binary exposes a command-line interface with subcommands to perform various operations.

 The most common subcommand is [`run`][run] which accepts a configuration file and starts {{< param "PRODUCT_NAME" >}}.